Growth scale values (GSVs) have gained traction as a more precise option for measuring outcomes in clinical trials.

 “By incorporating GSVs into study designs, researchers can enhance the precision and interpretability of their findings,” Psimas says.
 “It ultimately contributes to more reliable outcomes in clinical research.”

-Download our infographic to learn more about the facts, benefits, and advantages of implementing Growth Scale Values (GSVs)
+Download our infographic (PDF) to learn more about the facts, benefits, and advantages of implementing Growth Scale Values (GSVs)